How to Become a Senator

 Salary and Employment Outlook

-The BLS indicated that legislators - who include U.S. senators - were expected to see 6% growth in job openings from 2012 to 2022, which is slower than average.
-However, because the constitution limits the Senate to two senators per state, there won't be any additional senators unless a new state enters the union.
-According to www.senate.gov, most senators made $174,000 in 2014, while the president pro tempore, and the minority and majority leaders, made $193,400.
+The job outlook for senators is based upon the rules established for term lengths and number of senators; because the constitution limits the senate to two senators per state, there won't be any additional senators unless a new state enters the union.
+According to the United States' senate's website, most senators made $174,000 annually in 2019, while the president pro tempore, and the minority and majority leaders, made $193,400.